TeamCOMPAS/COMPAS/docs/getting_started.md

     source ~/.bashrc

-If your shell is zsh (which is the default of macOS 10.15), set the environment variable in `~/.zshrc` instead of `~/.bashrc`.
+If your shell is zsh (which is the default of macOS 10.15), set the environment variable as above in `~/.zshrc` instead of `~/.bashrc`.
 If your shell is csh, set the environment variable in `~/.cshrc` using

     setenv COMPAS_ROOT_DIR ~/codes/COMPAS